SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 If you can view your rebuttal comments in the online review system, so can your reviewers.
 Rest assured that rebuttal information is considered and can be very helpful in the selection process.

-Why can't we upload images and videos as was possible prior to 2009?
+Why are we unable to upload images and videos as was possible prior to 2009?

 Will we use the bulletin board system (BBS) for discussion during the rebuttal period?